 PLEASE NOTE: WE CANNOT ACCEPT PASSES OR GROUPONS FOR THIS SCREENING

-Catch all of this year’s Oscar nominated short films on our big screen before the 90th Annual Academy Awards telecast on Sunday, March 4, 2018!
+Don’t miss your chance to experience this year’s best short films the way they were meant to be seen – on the big screen – before the 91st Annual Academy Awards telecast on Sunday, February 24, 2019!
 Predict the winners and you could win free passes to The Loft Cinema!

 “The short films … offer a vision of what the Academy Awards should and could be but very rarely are: eclectic, cosmopolitan, scrappy and surprising.” – A.O.
 Scott, New York Times